|Ordered||8 Jan 1940|

 General notes on this boat

 2 Feb 1942.
-On 2 Feb, 1942 the U-581 was sunk near the coast of Pico Island, in front of a place called Guidaste.
+On 2 Feb.
+1942 U-581 was sunk off Pico Island in the Azores by the British destroyer HMS Westcott.
 One of the officers, Ltn.
-Walter Sitek, managed to swim 6 km to shore where he was picked up by the locals.
-He then managed to pass through neutral Spain and make his way to Germany again when he again went to sea on a U-boat.
+Walter Sitek, managed to swim 6 km to shore at a point near the village of Guidaste, where he was rescued by the local inhabitants.
+He then managed to make his way to neutral Spain and from there to Germany, after which he served again in the U-bootwaffe.

 Men lost from U-boats